Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Conclusion

 \section{Conclusion}

 This paper documents the version 2 of the ARP-GEM (Global Efficient and Multiresolution) atmospheric model, along with a set of kilometer-scale simulations exploring sensitivities to the representation of subgrid deep convection.
 Version 2 of the model includes additional developments over ARP-GEM version 1 (described in detail in GS25), with modifications to both the physical and dynamical components (Section \ref{sec:model} and Appendix).
-These improvements aim to enhance model performance and enable simulations at kilometer scales.
+In particular, these improvements aim to enable simulations at kilometer scales.

-The model’s scalability is preserved at kilometer resolutions (Fig. \ref{fig:sypd}).
-The ARP-GEM2 model is currently able of performing global simulations at 1.3 km horizontal resolution with 46 SDPD with about 46,000 CPUs.
-From a practical perspective, the ARP-GEM high computational efficiency enables short-term climate simulations, ranging from decadal to centennial scales, at a kilometer resolution of 2 to 3 km, with a reasonable amount of computational resources -- roughly 100 years with 100,000 kh.CPUs.
+The model’s scalability appears to be preserved at kilometer-scale resolutions (Fig. \ref{fig:sypd}).
+The ARP-GEM2 model is currently able of performing global simulations at 1.3 km horizontal resolution with 46 SDPD with about 46,000 CPUs (Section \ref{sec:model}\ref{sec:performances}).
+From a practical perspective, the ARP-GEM high computational efficiency enables short-term climate simulations, ranging from decadal to centennial scales, at a resolution of 2 to 3 km, with a reasonable amount of computational resources -- roughly 100 years with 100,000 kh.CPUs.
 These results demonstrate that centennial scale global simulations, such as those performed for climate services within regional modeling, can be conducted at these very high resolutions.
 The global approach helps minimize development efforts and reduce errors due to regional modeling, avoiding the need for nested downscaling.

+Radiation is an expensive component.
+Its cost is reduced in ARP-GEM through the use of both temporal and spatial coarsening (also used for surface fluxes).
+The present radiation timestep and spatial coarsening factor for radiation and surface in the kilometer-resolution configurations are relatively large.
+Sensitivity tests, in which the radiation timestep is reduced from 20 min to the model timestep (4 min) and the spatial coarsening factor is reduced from 5.8 to 3 in the 2.6 km configuration, show no significant sensitivity (Supplementary Material).